 Beyond the cloud provider giants, HashiCorp offers modules for its own tools like Consul and Vault, which have significant historical downloads.
 The Terraform Registry also hosts nearly 20,000 community modules, catering to a "long tail" of niche tools and specific application stacks.

 Managing this diversity is where things get interesting.
 Tools like Terragrunt are popular for orchestrating multiple modules and environments.
 However, as organizations scale, the need for a more centralized and integrated approach to module management becomes apparent.
 This is where platforms offering features like a private module registry, version control, and governance workflows (like Scalr) provide significant value, helping teams discover, share, and manage both public and private modules with greater control and visibility.
+Teams that hit this wall on Terraform Cloud often start comparing alternatives to Terraform Cloud on exactly these registry and governance capabilities.

 The dominance of officially verified or heavily community-backed modules isn't accidental.
 It's driven by: